Affidavit of Permit Authorization

 Plumbing and Gas Permits

-All new plumbing and gas work requires a permit from the Inspection Services Division, except minor repair which includes only the following: repairs involving only the working parts of a valve or faucet; the clearance of stoppages; repair of leaks or replacement of defective valves or faucets, provided that no changes are made in the piping to the fixture or appliance.
+All new plumbing and gas work requires a permit from the Inspection Services Division (ISD), except minor repair which includes only the following: repairs involving only the working parts of a valve or faucet; the clearance of stoppages; repair of leaks or replacement of defective valves or faucets, provided that no changes are made in the piping to the fixture or appliance.

-A Special Inspection is an inspection required by Virginia Uniform Statewide Building Code for material testing, installation, fabrication, erection or replacement of components and connections requiring special expertise to ensure compliance with approved construction documents and codes.
+A Special Inspection is an inspection required by Virginia Uniform Statewide Building Code (VUSBC) for material testing, installation, fabrication, erection or replacement of components and connections requiring special expertise to ensure compliance with approved construction documents and codes.
 Special Inspection is required for items listed in the International Building Code or the Arlington County Special Inspections Program Manual.

 Statement of Special Inspection